 Active Galactic Nuclei

-The project focusses on the properties of the stars and gas close around the central black hole in nearby active galaxies.
-One aim is to understand how gas flows in from large scales to fuel the AGN; and whether the gas we see is related to the obscuring torus that, from some viewing angles, hides it.
+Our projects studying AGN focus on the properties of the gas, dust, and stars close around the central black hole in active galaxies.
+Our primary aim is to understand the geometrical and kinematical structure of gas in the so-called Broad Line Region and whether the hottest gas and dust we see is related to the obscuring dusty structure that, from some viewing angles, hides the accretion disk and BLR.

 We also want to learn more about ionised and molecular outflows by studying them close to their launching sites.
 This AGN feedback can drive gas out of the galaxy, and so we aim to connect these small scale phenomena to the large scale outflows seen in more luminous distant AGN.
 A third aspect of our work is to understand the role of star formation in the central tens of parsecs -- how old it is, and how intense -- what impact it has on the further flow of gas to the inner few parsecs.

 To reach the highest spatial resolution needed, we make use of near-infrared interferometry with GRAVITY (and soon GRAVITY+) at the Very Large Telescope Interferometer that allows us to spatially resolve the high velocity clouds comprising the Broad Line Region and the very hot dust at the sublimation radius.